Time dependent quantum scattering theory on complete manifolds with a corner of codimension 2

-This paper is based on results obtained during the Phd-studies of the author, realized under the supervision of Werner M\"uller, at the University of Bonn and it was also worked out at Universidad de los Andes during the author's postdoc.
-He wants to thank both institutions and Professor M\"uller for the nice environments and support.
+This article is based on results obtained during the doctoral studies of the author, realized under the supervision of Werner M\"uller, at the University of Bonn and as well as work carried out at Universidad de los Andes during the author's postdoc.
+He wants to thank both institutions for the nice environments they provided and Professor M\"uller for his continuous support.